When is Channel 4's new true crime drama The Interrogation of Tony Martin on TV?

 Interest in Martin was reignited after a recent news story bore striking similarities to the 1999 case.

-Pensioner Richard Osborn-Brooks was released without charge in April 2018 after stabbing a burglar with a screwdriver, having woke in the night to find two men in his home in Hither Green, London.
+Pensioner Richard Osborn-Brooks was released without charge in April 2018 after stabbing a burglar with a screwdriver, having woken in the night to find two men in his home in Hither Green, London.

 Victim Henry Vincent later died from his stab wounds.